kangaroo-0000/scrape-bnb/README.md

 ## Prerequisites

 Before getting started, please ensure that you have Docker installed on your machine.
-Docker allows you to run applications in isolated containers, making it easy to package and distribute software.

 To download Docker, follow the instructions for your operating system:

 [Docker for Windows](https://www.docker.com/products/docker-desktop)